Ziemeļgauja

-Ziemeļgauja is a protected landscape area Ziemeļvidzeme with a total area of 21,749 ha, which was established in 2004 in a section of about 140 km along the Gauja middle stream and its valley.
+Ziemeļgauja ('North Gauja') is a protected landscape area in Ziemeļvidzeme (North Vidzeme), Latvia, with a total area of 21,749 ha, which was established in 2004 in a section of about 140 km along the Gauja middle stream and its valley.
 The territory of the park includes natural, unregulated river (Gauja) and its ancestral system, botanically valuable meadows, old mixed and deciduous forests.
 The park is part of a network of protected areas Natura 2000.